makeevolution/notes/javascript/angular.md

 }
 ```

-- How to define and use directives in Angular 16: `https://stackoverflow.com/a/77406436`
+- How to define and use directives in Angular 16: `https://www.youtube.com/watch?v=1lOA3Opkw3o`.
+How to extend this to allow conditionals to the directive: `https://stackoverflow.com/a/77406436`